Get vertigo treatment online and medications from your local pharmacy today

 Most online prescription and prescription refill appointments take around 15 minutes, and providers are able to send a prescription to a pharmacy of your choice right after your appointment.

-How much does an online doctor prescription refill visit cost on Sesame?
+How much does an online doctor prescription and refill visit cost on Sesame?

-Sesame offers video prescription refill services at affordable prices starting at just $19.
-If a new prescription is determined necessary by a provider, clinicians on Sesame can prescribe medication that helps treat blood pressure, infection, allergies, cholesterol problems, thyroid conditions, and more!
+Sesame offers online prescription and refill services at affordable prices, starting at just $37.
+If a new prescription is determined necessary by a provider, clinicians on Sesame can prescribe medication that helps treat blood pressure, infections, allergies, cholesterol problems, thyroid conditions, and more!

 Can you get a prescription refill at a different pharmacy?